joomengine/jcb-documentation/068-Library-Manager-Anticipated-Functionality.md

 Each library in JCB, such as **Bootstrap**, is represented as an entity that connects to multiple snippets and cannot have its base name changed once added to the **Community Snippets Repository**.

 * Once a library becomes part of the community repository, its name becomes **immutable** to prevent inconsistencies.
-* Even if you edit the name and click “Save,” it will automatically revert to the original.
+* Even if you edit the name and click "Save," it will automatically revert to the original.

-This ensures that shared libraries remain consistent across developers’ environments.
+This ensures that shared libraries remain consistent across developers' environments.

 ---